Poster

 Michael Lepori · Alexa Tartaglini · Wai Keen Vong · Thomas Serre · Brenden Lake · Ellie Pavlick

 Though vision transformers (ViTs) have achieved state-of-the-art performance in a variety of settings, they exhibit surprising failures when performing tasks involving visual relations.
 This begs the question: how do ViTs attempt to perform tasks that require computing visual relations between objects?
 Prior efforts to interpret ViTs tend to focus on characterizing relevant low-level visual features.
 In contrast, we adopt methods from mechanistic interpretability to study the higher-level visual algorithms that ViTs use to perform abstract visual reasoning.
 We present a case study of a fundamental, yet surprisingly difficult, relational reasoning task: judging whether two visual entities are the same or different.
 We find that pretrained ViTs fine-tuned on this task often exhibit two qualitatively different stages of processing despite having no obvious inductive biases to do so: 1) a perceptual stage wherein local object features are extracted and stored in a disentangled representation, and 2) a relational stage wherein object representations are compared.
 In the second stage, we find evidence that ViTs can learn to represent somewhat abstract visual relations, a capability that has long been considered out of reach for artificial neural networks.
-Finally, we demonstrate that failure points at either stage can prevent a model from learning a generalizable solution to our fairly simple tasks.
+Finally, we demonstrate that failures at either stage can prevent a model from learning a generalizable solution to our fairly simple tasks.
 By understanding ViTs in terms of discrete processing stages, one can more precisely diagnose and rectify shortcomings of existing and future models.

 Live content is unavailable.
 Log in and register to view live content